-The GED test consists of 4 subject tests: Math, Science, Social Studies, and Language Arts.
+The GED test consists of 4 subject tests that cover these academic subject fields: Math, Science, Social Studies, and Language Arts.
 To get a GED diploma, students must get a passing score of at least 145 points on each subject test.

-Students that reached the GED passing score on all four subtests demonstrated mastering skills and knowledge at a level that compares to that of graduating high school seniors.
-Students can prepare for the GED test online using online GED programs such as Onsego or in-person classes.
+Students that reached the GED® passing score on all four subtests demonstrated mastering skills and knowledge at a level that compares to that of graduating high school seniors.
+Students can prepare for the GED test online using online GED classes such as Onsego or in-person classes.

-The GED exam is available in both the English and Spanish languages and the Reasoning through Language Arts (RLA) sub-exam includes an Extended Response question, the GED Essay.
+The GED exam is available in both the English and Spanish languages, and the Reasoning through Language Arts (RLA) sub-exam includes an Extended Response question, the GED Essay.
+The GED test can be taken at state-approved test centers or in an online format.
+Check here to learn more about additional requirements to qualify for the online GED exam.

 The GED Reasoning through Language Arts sub-exam measures to what extent a test-taker is able to